juan-bol/workshop-k8s/README.md

 ## 4. Change the port where the application is running (Optional)

 The application by default is running in the port 8000 inside the pod.
-This application recieves an environment variables called `PORT`.
+This can be changed updating the environment variable called `PORT`.

-1. Update the pod manifest to this environment variable.
+1. Update the Pod manifest to add this environment variable to the Pod.
-2. Update the service to reflect this change.
+2. Update the Service to reflect this change.

 ## 5. Create a Deployment